 - A private DJ for your parties with Spotify.com or Soundcloud.com

-You could be thinking how this was possible?
+You could be thinking but how this was possible?

-The downside is, if you try to cover some issues, lie or under deliver your promises, the worldwide backlash is at the corner, on social networks and publicly, getting instant amplification, figure how to recover...we would rather not be around.
+The downside is, if you try, as a company to cover some issues, lie or under deliver your promises, the worldwide backlash is at the corner, on social networks and publicly, getting instant amplification, you would have to figure how to recover...we would rather not be around.

 Our deeper take is that these trends are linked to self-actualization, as Malraux said: "the 21st century will be spiritual or will not be".
 Self-actualization is not only about keeping yourself happy and successful.
 There is much more into it.
 Almost all of us want to perform daily tasks at the lower stress level possible while being more productive to lead a healthy life and reach our goals.
-Moreover, apparently, we are more and more looking to make this a priority without playing the bullies.
+Moreover, apparently, we are more and more looking to make this a priority, the Self Awareness trend is amazing.

-Furthermore, we are convinced that it is when you love what you do, in a productive but relaxed state, that you perform the best, both on the professional and personal levels; and you are then actually making the biggest impact on others and the world.
+Furthermore, we are convinced that it is when you love what you do, in a productive but relaxed state, that you perform the best, both on the professional and personal levels ; and this is when you are actually making the biggest impact on others and the world.

 To conclude, either consciously or not, technology has given us the tools to get more time for ourselves, thus bringing a feeling of freedom in our lives, creating enjoyable experiences along the ultimate luxury of time, to enjoy life maybe a bit more when technology is an ally, not a Master.